Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Simulations sample a variety of poses

-In many simulations, the phase space sampled at higher $\alpha$ is a subset of that sampled at lower $\alpha$ (e.g. Figure \ref{fig:dock_intermediates_1kzk}).
-In others, however, the conformational minima for $\alpha \approx 0.5$, where the soft grids are at full strength, are entirely distinct from the minima for $\alpha \approx 1$ (e.g. Figure \ref{fig:dock_intermediates_1l7f}).
-When there are shifts in important phase space, the thermodynamic states at $\alpha \approx 0.5$ are less beneficial to sampling from milestone d.
-Nonetheless, phase space overlap between adjacent states is a sufficient condition for precise free energy estimates.
+In many simulations, the configuration space sampled at higher $\alpha$ is a subset of that sampled at lower $\alpha$ (e.g. Figure \ref{fig:intermediates_1kzk_desolvated}).
+In others, however, the conformational minima for $\alpha \approx 0.5$, where the soft grids are at full strength, are entirely distinct from the minima for $\alpha \approx 1$ (e.g. Figure \ref{fig:intermediates_1ia1_full}).
+When there are shifts in important configuration space, the thermodynamic states at $\alpha \approx 0.5$ are less beneficial to sampling from milestone D. Nonetheless, configuration space overlap between adjacent states is a sufficient condition for precise free energy estimates.

-At milestone d, most simulations sample from a single minimum (Figure \ref{fig:dock_last}), but there are several other situations.
-These include, \begin{enumerate} \item Sampling several alternate poses that are (e.g. Figure \ref{fig:dock_last}(a)) or are not (e.g. Figure \ref{fig:dock_last}(d)) clearly separated; \item Sampling a clearly defined but sparsely populated alternative pose (e.g. Figure \ref{fig:dock_last}(b)); \item Sampling alternate poses that share a common warhead position, but have a floppier tail (e.g. Figure \ref{fig:dock_last}(g)). \end{enumerate}
+At milestone D, most simulations sample from a single minimum (Figure \ref{fig:dock_last}ab), but there are several other situations.
+These include sampling alternate poses that share a common warhead position, but have a floppier tail (Figure \ref{fig:dock_last}cd), or that are clearly distinct (Figure \ref{fig:dock_last}efgh).
+When there are distinct poses, the native pose is often correctly identified as being most populated (Figure \ref{fig:dock_last}e), but sometimes other poses are calculated to have greater weight (Figure \ref{fig:dock_last}fgh).
+Indeed, the native pose may not even been among the predicted poses (Figure \ref{fig:dock_last}gh).